 Factory connecting rods are retained but undergo an extensive reconditioning process.
 This includes a thorough cleaning followed by careful analysis for indications of bend and/or twist.
-ISX rods are then machined to OEM specifications prior to being honed to the standard diameter of original equipment for even distribution of stress across the bearings.
+The rods of our Cummins ISX are then machined to OEM specifications prior to being honed to the standard diameter of original equipment for even distribution of stress across the bearings.
 New bushings are also installed and machined in all bushed connecting rods.

 Big Bear ISX long block packages receive a standard set of fresh components such as pistons and rings, bearings, wet liners, gaskets, and seals.
 Brand-new parts all but guarantee consistent, reliable performance throughout the life of your engine.
 The new parts included in our reman long blocks consist of a combination of OEM and aftermarket components when available.

 To remanufacture an engine is to make it as close to new as possible.
 Wearable parts are always replaced in every engine we build, and all ISX core material is closely inspected and compared with original manufacturer specifications to ensure correct dimensional tolerances.
 Replacement parts are either new or requalified and, if new, the parts are produced using the same manufacturing process employed for the original engine.
 In-house testing is also performed to manufacturer specifications and original production standards.

 ISX15 Long Block Parts List: